stanford-rc/www.sherlock.stanford.edu/src/docs/software/using/python.md

 When output is being buffered, the `print` statements are aggregated until there is a enough data to print, and then the messages are all printed at once.
-And as a consequence, job output files (as specified with the `--output` and `--error` job submission options) will be refeshed less often and may give the impression that the job is not running.
+And as a consequence, job output files (as specified with the `--output` and `--error` job submission options) will be refreshed less often and may give the impression that the job is not running.

 For debugging or checking that a Python script is producing the correct output,